- UNDP around the world

 The unprecedented global conversation has drawn on the needs, experience and expertise of people around the world:

-- In 88 countries, groups of stakeholders, with the support of the UN, held conferences, workshops and face-to-face meetings on what should be included in the future global development agenda.
+- 88 countries hosted national consultations.
+Groups of stakeholders, with the support of the UN, organized conferences, workshops and face-to-face meetings on what should be included in the future global development agenda.

-- Thousands of people, including leading practitioners, are participating online and in person in global thematic consultations on how to integrate the following eleven issues into the Post-2015 agenda: inequalities, health, education, growth and employment, environmental sustainability, governance, conflict and fragility, population dynamics, hunger, food and nutrition security, energy, water.
-All consultations can be followed on the World We Want website.
+- Thousands of people, including leading practitioners, participated online and in person in global thematic consultations on how to integrate the following eleven issues into the post-2015 development agenda: inequalities, health, education, growth and employment, environmental sustainability, governance, conflict and fragility, population dynamics, hunger, food and nutrition security, energy, water.

-- A MY World survey, available in 10 languages, invites people to vote for six out of 16 priorities for the future development agenda.
+- The MY World survey, available in 17 languages online and offline, invites people to vote for 6 out of 16 priorities for the future development agenda.
+More than 5 million people have cast their votes so far, indicating that good education, better healthcare and better job opportunities are the issues that matter most to them.

-UNDP and its partners at the UN Development Group, which unites 32 UN funds and programmes, make sure that diverse stakeholders participate in the discussions, including the most vulnerable groups, women, the youth, people with disabilities and private sector companies, as well as all levels of the government.
+UNDP and its partners in the UNDG, which unites 32 UN funds and programmes, have tried to make sure that diverse stakeholders participate in the discussions, including the most vulnerable groups, women, young people, people with disabilities and private sector companies, as well as all levels of the government./p>

-The UN Secretary-General will present his report on the MDGs and post-2015 agenda, “A life of dignity for all: accelerating progress towards the Millennium Development Goals and advancing the United Nations development agenda beyond 2015”, to Member States during the General Assembly in September 2013.
+The UN Secretary-General presented his report on the MDGs and post-2015 agenda, “A life of dignity for all: accelerating progress towards the Millennium Development Goals and advancing the United Nations development agenda beyond 2015”, to Member States during the General Assembly in September 2013.

 Contact us for more information.